Managing Incoming Mail

 - Designate an area of the home where you or other family members will sort through the day’s mail.
 You may choose to use the family bill paying desk, a side table near the main entryway or an area on your kitchen counter.

 - There should be sufficient space to shuffle and sort through items.
 You may want to incorporate a reusable calendar to notate important dates.
-It’s also helpful to have a letter opener, scissors, waste can, recycling bin and personal shredder nearby.
+It’s also helpful to have a letter opener, scissors, wastebasket, recycling bin and personal shredder nearby.

 Create a system